Advice for parents and carers of children with autistic spectrum disorder and learning disabilities

 If you’re looking after a child or young person with an autistic spectrum condition and/or a learning disability, the changes in routine due to increased hand washing, social distancing and disruption to school life may create additional stress.

 We hope you find the advice below useful for your family.
-You can find details of how lockdown is being eased on the UK Government website.
+You can find details of the current COVID-19 guidance on the UK Government website.

 How to explain what is happening

 There are lots of resources available to help you talk to your child about coronavirus.
 We’ve put together some general tips for parents and carers and you might also find the following links useful:

 Many children and young people are experiencing disruption to their school routine.
 Even if your child can still attend school, they might be taught at a different site or by unfamiliar teachers.
 Having a new school routine may be confusing and challenging for your child.
 To help with this:

 - Ask their school to provide photos of the new environment and staff so that you can prepare them as much as you can